DHTMLX/docs-diagram/docs/api/selection/add_method.md

 ### Parameters

-The method takes an object argument with the following parameters:
+The method takes as an argument an object with the following parameters:

 - `id` - (required) the id of an item
 - `join` - (optional) the mode of adding the selected element to the selection list.
 In case the parameter is set to *false* or isn't passed, the items previously added into the selection list will be reset